Teo Macero: Other work

 After his tenure at Columbia, Macero continued as a player and producer on other projects, working with Brubeck, Tony Bennett, Herbie Hancock, Asha Puthli, Michel Legrand, Wallace Roney, Shirley MacLaine, Vernon Reid, Robert Palmer, and DJ Logic.

 In the 1970s and 1980s, Macero released a handful of his own albums, including Time Plus Seven, Impressions of Charles Mingus, and Acoustical Suspension, before founding his own label, Teorecords, in 1999.
 Subsequently, he released over a dozen albums of original compositions, and continued to produce reissues of Miles Davis and other artists for various record companies.
 However, Macero was outspoken in his opposition to the practice of adding back alternate takes that didn't appear on the original albums, or otherwise altering the original music, on the grounds that it corrupts the intentions of the musicians and the producer at the time the recording was made.
 "They put all the mistakes back in," said Macero.
 "Don't destroy the original record."

 Films

 A Teo Macero documentary film, Play That, Teo, is being directed and produced by Olana DiGirolamo, daughter of Macero's friend and collaborator, Orlando DiGirolamo.
 Shot by cinematographer Fortunato Procopio, the film features a behind-the-scenes look at the person behind the persona, and includes photos, archival footage, and recordings from Macero's personal collection.

 A short film, Teo, was filmed by producer/director Daragh McCarthy and features Teo Macero's last recording session and extensive interviews.

 Tributes

 Both Miles Davis and Thelonious Monk dedicated a song titled Teo to Macero: Davis in the 1961 album Someday My Prince Will Come, Monk in the 1964 album Monk.
 The song Teonova (Dedicated to Teo Macero), written by Pete Jackson, appears on the 1974 Maynard Ferguson album M.F.
 Horn 4&5: Live At Jimmy's, produced by Macero.
+The Wayne Shorter composition Teo's Bag appears on Davis's 1979 album Circle in the Round.